 Prior to founding my own consultancy, I was a management consultant with Pricewaterhouse Coopers, a principle consultant (leadership) with Roffey Park Institute, the human relations tutor at the Electricity Council Management College and a manager in Marks & Spencer Plc.

-I am author of Confronting Company Politics, 1997 and The Inner Warrior; Developing Courage for Personal and Organizational Change, 2004, both based on my experience of implementing international change programmes and published in the UK and the USA by Palgrave Macmillan.
-My third book on personal relationships, will be published in January 2012.
+I am the author of Confronting Company Politics, 1997 and The Inner Warrior; Developing Courage for Personal and Organizational Change, 2004, both based on my experience of implementing international culture change programmes and published in the UK and the USA by Palgrave Macmillan.
+My third book Stay or Leave?
+Six Steps To Resolving Your Relationship Indecision, 2012, is designed to help people finally make their big decision: to stay and make a go of it in a radically improved relationship or leave happy and confident to take control of their one and only life.
+It is published by Watkins Publishing in the UK and Sterling in the USA.

 Executive Team & Organisational Development